shershen08/vue-styleguide-generator/README.md

 ### Bugs and problems
 -  window object [may not be patched fully](https://github.com/shershen08/vue-styleguide-generator/blob/master/src/processor.js#L29) so some component's code execution may fail
 - 'vue-template-compiler' must be the same as the version of 'vue' you're using in your codebase.
-Now set to 2.1.10. may have to manually put to other version that's used in your project.
+Now set to 2.1.10. may have to manually put to other version that's used in your project.'

 ## License

 MIT